6 Water Stocks to Buy in 2022

 Middlesex Water Company is the smallest of these water stocks.
 However, its business is strong, and it has a long track record of success.
 Founded in 1897, this utility company is based in New Jersey although it serves both New Jersey and Delaware markets.

 Middlesex Water collects, treats and distributes water.
 It sells for domestic, commercial and municipal purposes.
 This is for both regulated and unregulated markets.
 Similar to the other companies on this list, Middlesex Water is investing to improve its business.
 It’s already completed a leak survey for 300 miles of water main.
 On top of that, it’s investing millions into replacing old equipment.
+This is a great water stock if you’re looking for East Coast exposure.

 Investing in Water Stocks and More Resources